PeterJohnBishop/didactic-lemon-fiesta/README.md

 Client A and Client B exchange manifests.

-If a manifest for file X on Client A doesn't pass SHA256 hash verification for the same manifest for file X on Client B,
+If a manifest for file X on Client A doesn't pass SHA256 hash verification for the same file on Client B,

 OR